gerrowadat/log.andvari.net/content/mttr.md

 When you focus too hard on MTTR, you create incentives that work against learning.
 Teams get good at quick fixes and workarounds.
 They get good at restarting services and clearing queues.
 They don't necessarily get good at asking "why did this happen, and what systemic change prevents it from happening again?"

 When I worked freelance, I ran into at least one shop that used a managed service partner.
-Their first instinct was to reboot.
+Their first instinct was to kick things, seemingly at random.
 Restart the service.
 Reboot the machine.
 Reset the network device.

 Their MTRR numbers were *amazing*.